sumitkrjha/OsteoAI/README.md

 # OsteaoAI - Web Backend

-This repository contains the backend code for OsteaoAI, an AI-powered web application designed to assist medical professionals in determining the presence of bone tumors and bone fractures in X-ray images.
+This branch contains the backend code for OsteaoAI, an AI-powered web application designed to assist medical professionals in determining the presence of bone tumors and bone fractures in X-ray images.

 **Live Application**: [OsteaoAI](https://osteoai.onrender.com)